Europe Travel Guide: Top Cities, Routes, and Tips

 The Hungarian Parliament Building

 The Hungarian Parliament Building is an impressive example of neo-Gothic architecture.
-Located on the banks of the Danube River, it is currently the largest and tallest building in Budapest.
+Located on the banks of the Danube River, it is currently the most prominent and tallest building in Budapest.

 Here, hundreds of towers and arches are built around an impressive central dome that looks over a large square where political meetings are often held.
 Thanks to creative lighting, the building looks even more impressive at night.
-Guided tours of parts of the interior take place daily and are available in various languages.
+Guided tours of parts of the interior are available daily in various languages.

 Gödöllő Castle

-During the communist era, much of the building fell into disrepair, with some of its wings used as retirement homes during that time.
+During the communist era, much of the building fell into disrepair, and some of its wings were used as retirement homes.
 Restoration work has since been completed, and the palace is once again open to visitors.

 Croatia